-Apple (AAPL) announced on Monday that sales for its new iPhone had set a record, with consumers snapping up nine million smartphones within the first few days of its launch, allowing the company to hike its revenue guidance.
+Apple announced on Monday that sales for its new iPhone had set a record, with consumers snapping up nine million smartphones within the first few days of its launch which allowed the company to hike its revenue guidance.

 The tech giant said in a statement that the iPhone 5s and 5c gangbuster sales were accompanied by more than 200 million downloads of the iOS 7 platform, Apple's new iteration of its operating software.

 As a result, Apple said company revenue for the fourth fiscal quarter would be "near the high end" of its previous guidance of $34-$37 billion.
 Gross margins would also check in near the top of its prior guidance of 36-37 percent.

 The numbers defied some of the market's low-ball estimates, and suggests the technology giant still has cachet with consumers as it fends off a stiff challenge from Samsung (Korea Stock Exchange: 593-KR).
 Apple fanatics snapped up the new 5c and 5s models in droves, with lines snaking around Apple's iconic retail stores in order to get a hold of the new device.